 Layer 4: Distribution Logic

-LinkedIn generates 80% of B2B social media leads—more than all other platforms combined.
-That's where executive content earns its highest returns, particularly for reaching the 65 million decision-makers active on the platform.
+LinkedIn is widely cited as the source of roughly 80% of B2B social media leadsβmore than other social platforms combined.
+That's where executive content tends to earn its highest returns, particularly for reaching the decision-makers active on the platform.
 But distribution logic isn't just about platform selection.
 It's about timing, format sequencing, and understanding how a long-form piece can be atomized into shorter content that extends its reach over days rather than hours.

 Implementation Roadmap